Interstate 85 in Alabama: Future

+Montgomery Outer Loop

 An extension of I-85 is proposed west from Montgomery to interchange with I-20 and I-59 just east of the Mississippi–Alabama state line, where it will connect with I-20 and I-59 near Cuba.
 This extension will roughly follow the route of US 80, going through or bypassing Selma and Demopolis.
 The Federal Highway Administration (FHWA) approved the alignment on February 17, 2011, after the American Association of State Highway and Transportation Officials (AASHTO) approved at its Fall 2010 meeting in Biloxi, Mississippi.
 Also approved was the proposal to redesignate part of existing I-85 south and east of Montgomery to be bypassed as part of the extension of I-85 as I-685.
 I-85 will be rerouted onto the Montgomery Outer Loop, which will loop to the south and east of Montgomery and link up with US 80 west of Montgomery.
-Alabama has permission to cosign this part of I-85 as I-685 until the new alignment is built.
+Alabama has permission to cosign this part of I-85 as I-685 until the new alignment is built, but the state has chosen not to do so.
 This section has also envisioned by some as part of a proposed I-14.

 The first segment of the Montgomery Outer Loop from Vaughn Road (SR 110) to I-85 opened to traffic on January 25, 2016, signed as SR 108.
 If this extension were to be completed, I-85 and I-20 would meet each other twice, and the extension of I-85 would run east–west.
+As of 2023, no construction has been started to extend SR 108 beyond Vaughn Road.
+After years of stagnation, area leaders began calling for the construction of phase II of the project, which would extend the roadway to US 231/US 82 near Pike Road.
+Pike Road Mayor Gordon Stone said the project is ready to move forward, but it cannot do so until it is approved for funding.
+Phase III of the project would further extend the route to I-65 near Hope Hull.